 The Amherst College Classics Club is open to all students with an interest in Greek, Latin, and/or classical civilization.
-The Club is active in a variety of ways.
-Projects have included weekly gatherings to watch the "Rome" television series, or "I, Claudius," or Zack Snyder's 2007 film of the Three Hundred.
-There are occasional pizza parties to discuss subjects of interest, summer or semester/year abroad opportunities, and more....
+Past activities have included local theater outings and weekly gatherings to watch the "Rome" television series, "I, Claudius," or Zack Snyder's 2007 film, Three Hundred.
+Occasional pizza parties provide opportunities to discuss subjects of interest, study away programs, and more.

-In the past, interested students were invited to research and label our collection of ancient Roman coins and view, first hand, the Greek coins in the Mead Art Museum.
-The Club has also performed ancient drama and readings and taken trips to the Metropolitan Museum of Art in New York or the Museum of Fine Arts in Boston.
+Interested students have been invited to research and label our collection of ancient Roman coins and view the Greek coins in the Mead Art Museum.
+The club has also performed ancient drama and readings and taken trips to the Metropolitan Museum of Art in New York or the Museum of Fine Arts in Boston.

-Most recently the Club met to view a short film, the topic of which was the study of the hairstyles of the Caryatids of the Erechtheion—the sculpted female figures that served as supports in the south porch of this Acropolis temple—based on the extensive research of Professor Katherine Schwab.
+Memorably, the club once met to view a short film, the topic of which was the study of the hairstyles of the Caryatids of the Erechtheion—the sculpted female figures that served as supports in the south porch of this Acropolis temple—based on the extensive research of Professor Katherine Schwab.
 Following the film, Classics Club students watched with great interest while a few of their peers volunteered to have their own hair braided in either the detailed Caryatid fashion, or the Zeus-like style.